This policy was last updated on May 23, 2018.

 Fax: 617-929-7975, Attention Privacy Manager

-Unsubscribe Requests.
-If you would like to contact us about unsubscribing from our email lists, you can do by clicking the link to “unsubscribe” at the bottom of any email from us or by emailing firstname.lastname@example.org and providing all of your email addresses that could appear on our email lists, as well as the name of the newsletter from which you would like to unsubscribe.
+Unsubscribe Requests: If you would like to contact us about unsubscribing from our email lists, you can do by clicking the link to “unsubscribe” at the bottom of any email from us or by emailing firstname.lastname@example.org and providing all of your email addresses that could appear on our email lists, as well as the name of the newsletter from which you would like to unsubscribe.
 Subscribers to The Boston Globe may also manage their newsletters choices within the Member Center.